 App to identify waste for Recycling!

-"Waste mistakes are a big problem", says 17 years old Yash Narayan from San Carlos, USA.
-He says that he was shocked when he went to a local recycling center and saw how many recyclable and compostable materials were in the landfill pile like plastic and food waste.
+"Waste mistakes are a big problem", says 17-year-old Yash Narayan from San Carlos, USA.
+He says that he was shocked when he went to a local recycling center and saw how many recyclable and compostable materials were in the landfill pile, like plastic and food waste.
 People really don't know what they can recycle.
 Of the 2 billion tonnes of waste, people generate each year, only around 15% is recycled.

 A BETTER WAY

-Yash says that once he saw the problem, he knew there had to be an easy, accurate, low-cost way for people to access the right information, exactly when they needed it.
-So, he created DeepWaste, a smartphone app that tells users whether or not something is recyclable!
-All users have to do is point their smartphone camera at a piece of waste.
-Then, the app uses artificial intelligence to work out what the rubbish is, and which bin it can go in.
-Simple!
+After recognizing the problem, Yash realized there had to be a simple, accurate, and affordable way for people to access the right information exactly when they needed it.
+This led him to develop DeepWaste, a smartphone app that helps users determine whether an item is recyclable.
+All users have to do is point their phone’s camera at a piece of waste — the app, powered by artificial intelligence, identifies the material and tells them which bin it belongs in.
+It's that easy!

-Yash reports that we found people are 50% more accurate at throwing their waste away correctly if they use DeepWaste.
-Clearly, he is not been wasting his time!
+Yash shares that people became 50% more accurate at sorting their waste correctly when using DeepWaste — proving that he certainly hasn't been wasting his time!